mehdidc/lightjob/README.md

 # Lightjob

-a lightweight job manager for machine learning researchers
+a lightweight job manager using a server-less json database (tinydb)

 ### install